 Why would I hire a professional air duct cleaner?

-I get it, on the surface it seems like all you need is a shop vac and a new air filter, but your home also has dozens of feet of ductwork that you simply cannot access without special equipment.
-And sadly, the instant you turn that furnace back on and air starts blowing through your home again, that dust is going to be re-circulated.
-So while a DIY duct cleaning will absolutely improve the air quality marginally, in order to get a complete cleaning and all the benefits of that you’d need to get into the ducts and clean them as well.
+I get it, on the surface, it seems like all you need is a shop vac and a new air filter, but your home also has dozens of feet of ductwork that you simply cannot access without special equipment.
+And sadly, the instant you turn that furnace back on and the air starts blowing through your home again, that dust is going to be re-circulated.
+So while a DIY duct cleaning will improve the air quality marginally, to get a complete cleaning and all the benefits of that you’d need to get into the ducts and clean them as well.
 Additionally, not everyone is comfortable with cleaning their furnace or air conditioner.
 It can be intimidating and even dangerous if you don’t know what you are doing.

 What does a professional do differently?